Message of ACURIL President 2011-2012

 17 :00 Troubadour night, typical Haitian music

-Dress code white or traditional
+code white or traditional

 Orchid Garden (Karibe)